mosparo/documentation/docs/5_integration/1_with_plugins.md

 # With plugins

-To integrate mosparo into your website, the easiest options are existing plugins.
+The easiest options to integrate mosparo into your website are existing plugins.

 :::note
-Depending on the system, the plugins are also called modules or add-ons.
+The plugins are also called modules or add-ons, depending on the system.
 :::

 ## Available plugins